 It contains the reconciliation of turnover that is declared in the entity’s audited Annual Financial Statement, and the turnover declared in GSTR 9 or Annual Return.

-The said part contains details of reconciliation of the rate-wise outstanding amount and liability.
+The said part contains details of the reconciliation of the rate-wise outstanding amount and liability.

 This part accounts for the reconciliation of the net Input Tax Credit as per the accounting books, and the amount of ITC declared in the Annual Return.